Study Abroad/ Exchange Research program

-If you want to come to Melbourne and complete a period of research as part of your home degree studies, you may be able to do this as an Exchange or Study Abroad student.
+The University of Melbourne offers students studying at overseas institutions the opportunity to complete a period of research as part of your home degree studies.
+You may be able to undertake this research as an Exchange or Study Abroad student.

-You will need to find an academic from the University of Melbourne willing to supervise your research for the duration of your stay.
+To complete a period of research with us you are required to find an academic at the University of Melbourne willing to act as your temporary supervisor for the duration of your research program.

-Please submit your application at least 12 weeks in advance of your preferred start date.
+Please note, you must submit your application at least twelve weeks in advance of your preferred start date.

-To apply to do a research program at Melbourne, you need to meet the following requirements:
+To be eligible to complete a period of research at Melbourne, you must meet the following requirements:

-- be enrolled in degree at an overseas institution recognised by the University of Melbourne and the purpose of your application is to undertake research towards a degree at your home institution;
+- Be enrolled in a degree at an overseas institution that is recognised by the University of Melbourne

-- meet the English language requirements of the University or satisfy the University that your level of English is suitable for the purpose and to meet any safety requirements for your research;
+- Meet the University’s English language requirements or satisfy the University that your level of English is suitable for the purpose of your research and will allow you to meet all safety requirements

-- have the agreement in writing from an academic at the University of Melbourne agreeing to act as your temporary supervisor while you are enrolled here undertaking your research;
+- Have an agreement in writing from an academic at the University of Melbourne who is willing to act as your temporary supervisor while you are undertaking your research

-- as an exchange student, be from a current exchange partner institution and have the support of your home institution exchange office to do so; or
+- As an Exchange research student you must attend an institution that is a current partner institution of the University and have the support of your home institution’s exchange office to join our research program

 Finding a supervisor

-For all research students it's mandatory you to find a supervisor to give you guidance and support throughout the duration of your stay.
+It is mandatory for all Study Abroad and Exchange research students to find a supervisor to provide you with guidance and support throughout the duration of your stay.

-It's important you find a supervisor who has the expertise to guide you in your field of research.
-You also want to find someone who can fit with your research schedule and help and encourage you to reach your academic goals.
+When selecting a prospective research supervisor, it is important to contact an academic with the expertise to guide you in your field of research.
+They should also have the capacity to meet the needs of your research schedule and encourage you to meet your academic goals.

-If you don't already have contacts at the University of Melbourne, a good place to find expert supervisors who may be able to supervise you in your research is the Find an expert website.
+If you do not have contacts at the University of Melbourne, check out our Find an expert website.

 How to apply

-Download the guide to submit your Study Abroad Research application.
+Download the guide to submit your Study Abroad/ Exchange Research application.

 Once successfully submitted you will receive an acknowledgment email within several hours.
 Please forward that email to firstname.lastname@example.org.